awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-su-organize.md

 Managing dozens or hundreds of parameters as a flat list is time consuming and prone to errors\.
 It can also be difficult to identify the correct parameter for a task\.
 This means you might accidentally use the wrong parameter, or you might create multiple parameters that use the same configuration data\.

 You can use parameter hierarchies to help you organize and manage parameters\.
-A hierarchy is a parameter name that includes a path that you define by using forward slashes\.
+A hierarchy is a parameter name that includes a path that you define by using forward slashes \(/\)\.

-Here is an example that uses three hierarchy levels in the name to identify the following:
+The following example uses three hierarchy levels in the name to identify the following:

 /Environment/Type of computer/Application/Data